Frances Ivens: Surgeon at Royaumont

 Over the course of the war Ivens and her team treated over 10,861 patients including 8,752 soldiers.
 The bulk of the major surgery was carried out by Ivens and her second in command Ruth Nicholson.
 The remarkably low mortality rate of 1.82% was lower than similar military hospitals.
 The Royaumont doctors pioneered a new approach to the treatment of gas gangrene, using X-rays and bacteriology for diagnosis, followed by extensive surgical debridement of the affected tissue.
-She published accounts of these in the medical literature.
 They were also able to use antiserum supplied by the Pasteur Institute in Paris.
+Ivens published accounts of the research in medical literature, and later acknowledged how the research, particularly into gas gangrene, was beneficial for her career.

-The hospital was inspected and approved by many French generals and government officials, and its reputation was largely due to the leadership of Frances Ivens.
+The hospital was inspected and approved by many French generals and government officials, and its reputation was largely due to the leadership of Ivens.

 Post-war career

 After the war, Ivens returned to hospital practice in Liverpool.
 She was closely involved with the rebuilding of the Maternity Hospital, and with the formation of the Liverpool Women's Radium League.
 She was also a leader in the establishment of the Crofton Recovery Hospital for Women.

 During this period, Ivens was active in promoting the cause of women in medicine, and was elected president of the Medical Women's Federation from 1924 to 1926.
 A few years later, she was the first woman to be elected vice president of the Liverpool Medical Institution in 1929 when she became a founder fellow of the Royal College of Obstetricians and Gynaecologists that same year.

 At the age of sixty, she married Charles Knowles, now a widower, whom she had known from student days.
 They moved to London where she continued a consultant practice until she and her husband retired to Truro in Cornwall.
 She was succeeded in her posts in Liverpool by Ruth Nicholson who had been her assistant at Royaumont.

 With the outbreak of the Second World War in 1939 she acted as medical inspector for the Red Cross in Cornwall.
 She also played a leading role in the activities of the Royaumont and Villers Cotterêts Association and was chairman of the Cornwall committee of the Friends of the Fighting French.